(please note that I have presented Autoimmunity Seperately on another page). (See link bottom of this page)

 They are also found in people with rheumatoid arthritis (hence the name) and, for a time, in people with mononucleosis.)

+In all these cases of autoimmunity, immune complexes form and are deposited either in the skin, joints, and kidneys where they initiate inflammation.
 Some autoantibody production is due to a genetic predisposition combined with an environmental trigger (such as a viral illness or a severe prolonged exposure to certain toxic chemicals).
 There is generally not a direct genetic link however.
 While families may be susceptible to autoimmune conditions, (because they carry the genetic predisposition) individual family members may have different autoimmune disorders, or may never develop an autoimmune condition.
 Researchers believe that there may also be a hormonal component as many of the autoimmune conditions are much more prevalent in women of childbearing age.

 These predisposed people develop antibodies against a wide variety of self components, such as: